Why are my windows fogging up in winter? What did I do wrong? This is a complaint I hear from new home buyers all the time.

 Cooking & Bathing

 A lot of every day humidity in a home comes from cooking and showering.
 (Think about boiling a pot of water and how much humidity that creates).
 Also, showers create a lot of moisture – often enough to fog up the mirror in the bathroom, right?
-Some of that moisture is going to make its way to your window.
-So run your hood fan in the kitchen when cooking and always run your bathroom fan when showering.
+Some of that moisture is going to make its way to your windows.
+So, run your hood fan in the kitchen when cooking and always run your bathroom fan when showering.
 This can help reduce humidity before it gets a chance to migrate over to frost up the windows.
 If you do this, you’ll probably solve most of your everyday frosting issues.

 Pools & Hot Tubs

 It should be noted that there are sometimes reasons to keep the humidity high in a house in winter.
 Being dry in the winter can sometime feel uncomfortable for the occupants – especially at night.
-And furthermore if you have a hardwood floor, letting the humidity drop too low will make the floor shrink and get creaky.
+If you have a hardwood floor, letting the humidity drop too low will make the floor shrink and get creaky.
 This should return back to normal when the humidity rises, but it does have the potential for causing cracks or splits in certain floor boards.
 So balance the need for drier air with your own need for moist air and you house’s need for humidity for it’s ‘woody’ components.

 Poorly Installed Windows

 The last situation that can occur to make windows fog or frost up in the winter time is poorly installed windows.
 If insulation is not properly installed around the windows and they are just trimmed up with an empty cavity surrounding them, cold air will leak in around the window making the glass very cold on the inside where condensation will become ice.
-Another window quality issues is worn out weatherstripping that allows cold air to infiltrate the window area and to make the glass cold enough for water to condense on it.
-Poorly sealing windows can allow cold air to blow right across the pane of glass.
+Another window quality issue is worn out weatherstripping that allows cold air to infiltrate the window area and to make the glass cold enough for water to condense on it.
+Poorly sealed windows can allow cold air to blow right across the pane of glass.

 How To Fix It

 This insulation issue is something that may be easily fixed with some spray foam or even batting insulation stuffed in the void between the rough opening and the window casing.
-Check with your window installer to see if this has been done, or if you’re handy and feel like doing a little checking yourself, you can gently pry the window trim off and take a peek inside to see if the windows have been properly insulated around.
+Check with your window installer to see if this has been done.
+Or, if you’re handy and feel like doing a little checking yourself, you can gently pry the window trim off and take a peek inside to see if the windows have been properly insulated around.
 If they haven’t, it’s a pretty cheap fix.
 If they have, well then you have other issues and might want to start back at the beginning by checking your humidity levels in your home or seeing if the weatherstripping is not doing its job.
 If your weatherstripping is old, consider replacing it.
 It might not only keep your windows from frosting up, but also save you some money on your heating bill!

 Air Circulation